 A SAN Volume Controller node is a single processing unit within a SAN Volume Controller cluster.

-Nodes are deployed in pairs, for redundancy, to make up a cluster.
-A cluster may have 1 or 2 node pairs in it.
+For redundancy, nodes are deployed in pairs to make up a cluster.
+A cluster can have one to four pairs of nodes in it.
 Each pair of nodes is known as an I/O group.
-Each node may be in only one I/O group.
+Each node can be in only one I/O group.
+A maximum of four I/O groups each containing two nodes is supported.

-At any one time, a single node in the cluster is used to manage configuration activity.
+At any one time, a single node in the cluster manages configuration activity.
 This configuration node manages a cache of the configuration information that describes the cluster configuration and provides a focal point for configuration commands.
-If the configuration node fails, another node in the cluster will take over its responsibilities.
+If the configuration node fails, another node in the cluster takes over its responsibilities.